-Rhianna Davis is the CLF’s full time Communications Coordinator for Summer 2017.
+Emma Parry is the CLF’s full time Communications Coordinator for Summer 2018.
 This is her first year working for the CLF, made possible with grant funding from the Canada Summer Jobs program.
-She provides editorial support for Pathways magazine, is helping to plan the 2017 National Lymphedema Conference and is responsible for communications.
-Rhianna is pursuing an undergraduate degree in Biochemistry and Biomedical Research, and will return to McMaster University in the fall.
+She provides editorial support for Pathways magazine and is responsible for communications.
+Emma is pursuing a law degree at Queen’s University, and will be returning there in the fall.

 Rachelle McDonald has provided part-time accounting services for the CLF since its inception in 2009.
 She takes care of payables, invoicing, processes credit card payments, completes bank reconciliations, follows up on receivables and provides the financial reporting for the CLF.